VoidAndCaffeine/Block_Breaking_SMP_mods/README.md

 2. Unzip the file
-    + Usually doubble click and follow the prompts
+    + Usually double click and follow the prompts

 4. Copy the files to .minecraft